xuezhen2018/Papers-for-domain-adaptation/README.md

 [2] CVPR2017, Image-to-Image Translation with Conditional Adversarial Networks.
 Link: https://arxiv.org/abs/1611.07004.
 Also named Pix2Pix, mainly doing paired iamge generation.
 You must know, unnecessary to introduce.

 [3] ICCV2017, Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks.
 Link: https://arxiv.org/abs/1703.10593v4.
 Also named CycleGAN, doing unpaired image generation.
 You must know, uncessary to introduce.

+[4] ECCV2018, Multimodal Unsupervised Image-to-Image Translation.
+Link: https://arxiv.org/abs/1804.04732.
+Main features: This paper decomposes an image into a style representation and a content representation, and then recontructs the image from the content representation and another style representation.
+Thus it can generate any style images by controlling the potential style representation.